 Should You Tell Your Insurer About Modifications?

 The best way to ensure proper coverage is to inform your insurance provider about any modifications to your car.
 You should also let your insurer know if you bought a car with existing modifications.
-Withholding this information could invalidate your policy.
+Withholding this information could invalidate your policy entirely.

 What Is the Best Insurance for Modified Cars?

-The best insurance for modified cars is one with custom parts coverage.
-Find out if the company offers this add-on coverage when looking for auto insurance.
-It covers damages done to permanently-installed custom parts.
+The best insurance for modified cars is a policy with custom parts coverage.
+When shopping for auto insurance, look for companies that offer this add-on coverage.
+It covers damage to permanently installed custom parts.

-Before purchasing a policy, make sure you understand all terms and features included.
-It would also help to compare quotes from different modified car insurance companies to find the one that offers the best deal based on your needs and circumstances.
+Before purchasing a policy, review all terms and features included.
+Compare quotes from different modified car insurance companies to find the best coverage for your specific modifications and budget.

 Company | Description |